JanithT-Lboro/LearningML/README.md

 - Dimensionality Reduction Algorithms
 - Gradient Boosting and AdaBoost
 By implementing them at the most basic level, I will be able to gain a greater appreciation for their stengths and limitations.

+I have also recently begun to look at neural networks more [closely](https://github.com/JanThan/LearningML/tree/master/NeuralNetwork).
+More to come!